Borda/BIRL/bm_ANHIR/automatic-evaluation.md

 ## Build and export

-For all operation with docker images you need to be super-user, simply run `sudo -i` and continue with following commands.
+For all operation with docker images you need to be the right user, or simply run `sudo -i` and continue with following commands.

 Before you start, you need to adjust the ration of provided landmarks in `Dockerfile` using `--min_landmarks` parameter in Entry point.